Memorandum D23-1-1: Partners in Protection Program

 General information

-1. The PIP program is designed to establish partnerships with trusted businesses in order to enhance the integrity of Canada's borders and the security of the international supply chain.
+1. The Partners in Protection (PIP) program is designed to establish partnerships with trusted businesses in order to enhance the integrity of Canada's borders and the security of the international supply chain.

 2. PIP members agree to implement and adhere to high security standards, while the CBSA agrees to support program members through the assessment of their physical and procedural security measures.
 Members are recognized as being Trusted Traders and enjoy benefits such as border recognition, facilitated processing, enhanced industry marketability, and access to the Trusted Trader Portal (TTP), while the CBSA is able to focus its resources on areas of higher or unknown risk.